biolab/orange3/README.md

 Activate the environment by `source orange3venv/bin/activate`.
 Then run `orange-canvas` or `python3 -m Orange.canvas`.
 Add `--help` for a list of program options.

-Starting up may take a while the first time.
+Starting up for the first time may take a while.

 ### Installing with winget (Windows only)